Mastercard: Europe

 The European Union has repeatedly criticized Mastercard for monopolistic trade practices.
 In April 2009, Mastercard reached a settlement with the European Union in an antitrust case, promising to reduce debit card swipe fees to 0.2 percent of purchases.
 In December 2010, a senior official from the European Central Bank called for a break-up of the Visa/Mastercard duopoly by the creation of a new European debit card for use in the Single Euro Payments Area (SEPA).

 WikiLeaks published documents showing that American authorities lobbied Russia to defend the interests of Visa and Mastercard.
 In response, Mastercard blocked payments to WikiLeaks.
 Members of the European Parliament expressed concern that payments from European citizens to a European corporation could apparently be blocked by the United States and called for a further reduction in the dominance of Visa and Mastercard in the European payment system.

 In 2013, Mastercard was under investigation by the European Union for the high fees it charged merchants to accept cards issued outside the EU, compared to cards issued in the EU, as well as other anti-competitive practices that could hinder electronic commerce and international trade, and high fees associated with premium credit cards.
 The EU's competition regulator said that these fees were of special concern because of the growing role of non-cash payments.
 Mastercard was banned from charging fees on cross-border transactions conducted wholly within the EU via a ruling by the European Commission in 2007.
-The European Commission said that their investigation also included large differences in fees across national borders.
+The European Commission said that its investigation also included large differences in fees across national borders.
 For instance, a €50 payment might cost €0.10 in the Netherlands but eight times that amount in Poland.
 The Commission argues that Mastercard rules that prohibit merchants from enjoying better terms offered in other EU countries may be against antitrust law.
 The European Consumer Organisation (BEUC) praised the action against Mastercard.
-BEUC said interbank fees push up prices and hurt consumers.
+In April 2013, BEUC said interbank fees push up prices and hurt consumers.
 BEUC Director General Monique Goyens said, "So in the end, all consumers are hit by a scheme which ultimately rewards the card company and issuing bank."